monocongo/cvdata/README.md

 ## Convert annotation formats
 In order to convert from one annotation format to another use the script `cvdata/convert.py`.
-This script currently supports converting annotations from PASCAL to KITTI, from PASCAL to TFRecord, from PASCAL to OpenImages, and from KITTI to TFRecord.
+This script currently supports converting annotations from PASCAL to KITTI, from PASCAL to TFRecord, from PASCAL to OpenImages, from KITTI to Darknet, and from KITTI to TFRecord.
 For example:
 ```bash
 $ python convert.py --in_format pascal --out_format kitti \
     --annotations_dir /data/handgun/pascal \